 Adding to the general reckless driving there is the language barrier.
 While all signs on the main roads and tourist sites are written in both English and Arabic, the names of the secondary roads are not translated into English.
-Moreover, the actual names of the locations listed on official maps and google maps do not correspond to the names used in everyday language, therefore if you get lost, asking directions might be challenging.
+Moreover, the actual names of the locations listed on official maps and google maps do not correspond to the names used in everyday language, therefore if you get lost, asking for directions might be challenging.

 The road conditions are another problem.
 Over the past few years, the government has invested plenty of public funds in road construction and renovation, however, the general state of the roads remains poor.
 Most roads, including and especially highways, have plenty of potholes that can seriously damage your vehicle.
-This can be dangerous, especially during the winter season when the frequent storms can flood the road in a matter of minutes.
+This can be dangerous, especially during the winter season when frequent storms can flood the road in a matter of minutes.

 They have many years of experience driving tourists around Jordan and they know every little corner of the country, as well as secret places where to eat or enjoy an amazing panoramic view.
-Traveling with a real Jordanian by your side is also a great opportunity to get to know more about the heart-warming and welcoming Jordanian people and their culture.
+Travelling with a real Jordanian by your side is also a great opportunity to get to know more about the heart-warming and welcoming Jordanian people and their culture.